-The Polish Political Science Yearbook (PPSY) publishes peer-reviewed papers to present current findings of political science and related disciplines - our main objective is to present research results which are accurate and trustworthy.
-Therefore, the PPSY prevents copyright infringement, plagiarism and other breaches of best practice in publication.
+Copernicus Political and Legal Studies publishes peer-reviewed papers to present current findings within the fields of history, law, political science and public administration, as well as security studies.
+The CPLS prevents copyright infringement, plagiarism and other breaches of best practice in publication.
 We are committed to meeting standards of ethical behaviour at all stages of the publication process.
-The PPSY follows the Committee on Publication Ethics (COPE) guidelines in order to meet these requirements.
+The journal follows the Committee on Publication Ethics (COPE) guidelines in order to meet these requirements.

 Publication of peer-reviewed papers involves different parties, which contribute to the realisation of our objective.
 Therefore, the author, the journal editor, the peer-reviewer, the publisher and the publishing partner have a responsibility to meet ethical standards at all stages of the publishing process, from submission to publication and dissemination of work.
-Below, we present a summary of the PPSY Ethical Standards:
+The CPLS Ethical Standards are as follows:

 Misconduct, unethical behaviour and plagiarism may be identified and brought to the attention at any time and by anyone.
 The notification to the editor or publisher should provide information and evidence in order for an investigation to be initiated – all allegations are taken thoughtfully and treated in the same way, until a successful decision or conclusion will be reached.
 The editor-in-chief is responsible for the initial decision.
 Evidence should be gathered while avoiding spreading any allegations beyond those who need to know.
 Minor misconduct is dealt without the need to consult more widely – the author should be given the opportunity to respond to any allegations.
 Serious misconduct might require notification of the employers of the accused – the editor-in-chief should make this decision by further consultation with a limited number of experts.